Cape San Blas Activities – Things to Do on Vacation

 NEED A BOAT RENTAL?

 - Seahorse Water Safaris Rents kayaks, Pontoon Boats, Runabouts and does a variety of trips.
 NOTE from the Jackson’s: We love taking out a pontoon boat in the bay for a whole day–fish, snorkel, watch the dolphins play, visit the tip of the Cape where there are no roads for the last 7 miles–it’s pristine!
-They even have a pontoon boat that will pull a tube!
 Don’t miss a day on the bay while you’re on the Cape!
 Bring water shoes as you will spend a lot of time out of the boat exploring!

 - Scallop Cove Great folks here and right on the Cape!
 They will deliver a kayak, stand up paddle board (SUP) or canoe (or most anything you need to rent) directly to your Barrier Dunes Rental & pick it up at the end or your stay!
-They also rent paddle boards and bikes!
+They also rent !

 - Daly’s Watersports 317 Monument Ave.
 Port St. Joe Rent kayaks, body boards or stand up paddle boards.

 See Through Canoes by Two Bit Outdoor Adventures: What could be more amazing than riding on a canoe that is more like a mask?
 Since the canoes are clear, they do not cast an underwater shadow… which sea life naturally associates with predators causing them to scurry away before you even see them.
 Your See Through Canoe lets you get up close and personal with hundreds of species unique to our area without disrupting their day!
 Sometimes, they are just as curious about you as you are of them!
 Get ready to paddle your way through one of the country’s most exquisite waters along with a guide who is both informative and fun!
 There are no words that would justify this experience… you’ll just have to see for yourself!